Grzegorz Kasprzik

-Grzegorz Kasprzik (born 20 September 1983 in Pyskowice) is a Polish footballer who currently plays for GKS Dąb Gaszowice.
+Grzegorz Kasprzik (born 20 September 1983) is a Polish former professional footballer who played as a goalkeeper.
 He also holds German citizenship.

 Career

 Kasprzik began his career with Górnik Zabrze.
 Later he played for youth teams of Hamburger SV.
-In 2005, after playing for Górnik Zabrze reserves Kasprzik was signed with Przyszłość Ciochowice and two years later he joined Piast Gliwice.
+In 2005, after playing for Górnik Zabrze's reserves, Kasprzik moved to Przyszłość Ciochowice, and two years later, he joined Piast Gliwice.
 In 2009, he became a Lech Poznań player.

-In the summer 2019, Kasprzik joined GKS Dąb Gaszowice.
+In the summer 2019, Kasprzik joined Dąb Gaszowice.

 Personal life

 Kasprzik's younger brother, Tomasz is also goalkeeper.